kazuki1126/git-clone-all-repos-user/README.md

 # gitclone-cli

-*Work in progress(Currently I'm trying to make this way more performant and allows user to git clone not a user's repositry but org's repos)
-This CLI allows you to git clone all the public repos of a certain github user.
+This CLI allows you to git clone all repos of a specified github organization.

 # Installation

 ```
-go get github.com/kazuki1126/gitclone-cli/cmd/gitrepo
+go get github.com/kazuki1126/gitclone-cli
 ```

 # Usage

 ```
-Type gitrepo [username] on your terminal.
+Type gitclone-cli -t=[your github token] -org=[organization to git clone repos from] on your terminal.
 ```